 The Kitchen Criticals

-Whether your cooking space is more like a makeshift kitchen, or you have access to every appliance you could ever dream of, there are certain things that every kitchen needs.
-So, while you’re shopping for back to school, be sure to check off these critical kitchen essentials to ensure that your big, small, (or non-existent!) college kitchen is complete.
+No matter if your cooking space is simply a microwave and mini fridge in the corner of your dorm room, a large shared kitchen, or a personal huge room with ample counter space and access to every appliance you could ever dream of, there are certain things that every kitchen needs.
+So, while you’re shopping for back-to-school necessities, be sure to check off these kitchen essentials to ensure that your big, small, or shared college kitchen is complete.

 Dish Scrubber Brush